samsung-cnct/kraken-lib/README.md

 ```

 You also `ssh` directly by adding the lines from the _ssh_config_ file to `~/.ssh/config`
-This will add the correct ssh params and keys to your ssh agent.
+This will add the correct ssh params and keys to your ssh agent allowing ssh from other environments.
 You can simply run
 ```bash
 ssh node-master
 ssh node-01